NanoCyberSol/SigmaGPT/README.md

 The ChatGPT Sigma Conversion script is licensed under the GNU GPL V3 License.
 See LICENSE for more information.

 Acknowledgements
-The ChatGPT Sigma Conversion script was created by [YOUR NAME] and is based on the Sigma Rule Creator project by SigmaHQ.
+The ChatGPT Sigma Conversion script was created by Nano Cyber Solutions and is based on the Sigma Rule Creator project by SigmaHQ.
 The GPT-3.5 language model is developed by OpenAI.